rhiannonmcn/Love-Light-Photography/README.md

 ## Code Validation

 Love Light Photography has been validated via W3C HTML Validator and the W3C CSS Validator.
 There were 8 minor errors that came up for all of the pages.
-This was immediately corrected and documented down below.
+This was immediately corrected and documented down below in [Bugs Fixed](<#bugs-fixed>).

 ![W3C HTML Validator](assets/images/readme-images/html-validator.png)